edouardmulliez/gameoflife/README.md

 ## How to run the Kivy Application on your computer

-You'll need Python 2, with Kivy installed.
+**Requirements**: You'll need Python 2, with Kivy installed.
 The steps to install Kivy, depending on your OS are [here](https://kivy.org/docs/installation/installation.html).

+**Run the app**: You'll just have to execute the gameoflife-app.py file.
+In bash, go to the folder containing the application and type `python gameoflife-app.py`.